veit/python-basics-tutorial/docs/test/pytest/markers.rst

 With the tests in :file:`test_start.py`, we have added :samp:`@pytest.mark.{MARKER_NAME}` decorators to test functions.
-We can also add markers to entire files or classes to mark multiple tests, or go into parameterised tests and mark individual parameterisations.
+We can also add markers to entire files or classes to mark multiple tests, or go into :term:`parameterised <Parameter>` tests and mark individual parameterisations.
 We can even set multiple markers on a single test.
 First, we set in :file:`test_finish.py` with a file-level marker:

 .. code-block:: python
    :emphasize-lines: 5